retry51776/notes/psychlogy/psychology.md

 ### Long Term Memory
 - Semantic Memory `knowledge`
-- Episodic Memory `Remember events`
+- Episodic Memory `Remember events by sensation`
 - Procedural Memory `How to do things`
 > Long Term Memory & Emotion are created by Hippocampus, and store in different areas in cortex;
 >